 Yes, you still need to use a polarizer when using an ND filter!
 The same reflections still exist and must be cut out to create clean photographs.
 You should not use a polarizer for every photograph, but when shooting water or leaves it is a necessity.
 Each system has their unique way of handling polarizers.
 The LEE system uses an expensive 4x4 polarizer, and you must rotate the entire assembly to change the amount of polarization.
 Wine Country uses a special round polarizer that can be turned with a geared mechanism.
 Formatt uses a similar system and the polarizer is included with the filter holder.
 Breakthrough photography is coming out with the 'Dark CPL' which combines their X4 ND filter with the X4 CPL which will not vignette at 16mm on full frame, a 6 stop version of this would be incredibly useful.

-Currently I believe the best system on the market is the Firecrest.
+Currently I believe the best system on the market for drop-in filters is Firecrest.
 The ND filters have little to no color cast and have the most complete lineup, the filter holder is well designed and easy to use.
 It is a complete system that anyone would be satisfied with.
 I would start with the filter holder which comes with a polarizer.
 I would recommend a 3 stop ND, and a 6 stop ND.
 You can then stack these and reach 9 stops, combined with the polarizer you will be near 10 stops, which is all that most photographers will need.
 If you really want to streak clouds, add the 10 stop.